MSUM-ACM/ACMGitWorkshop/README.md

   ```
   git remote
   ```

+TODO
+* Creating a Repo
 * Conflict Resolution

-Possibly talk briefly about other version control software like TFS?
+* Possibly talk briefly about other version control software like TFS?